Image placeholder

 Values

-A value describes what a person considers desirable and worthwhile for themselves and others (Kluckhohn, 1951).
-Values guide people's behaviour and form the basis of decisions (Frey, 2016).
+A value describes what a person considers desirable and worthwhile for himself and others (Kluckhohn, 1951).
+Values guide people's behavior and form the basis of decisions (Frey, 2016).

 Frey, D. (2016).
 Psychologie der Werte.
 Springer Verlag: Berlin Heidelberg